huggingface/diffusers/docs/source/en/training/lora.md

   --num_train_epochs=150 \
 ```

-Many of the basic and important parameters are described in the [Text-to-image](text2image#script-parameters) guide, so this guide just focuses on the relevant parameters for LoRA:
+Many of the basic and important parameters are described in the [Text-to-image](text2image#script-parameters) training guide, so this guide just focuses on the LoRA relevant parameters:

 - `--rank`: the number of low-rank matrices to train
 - `--learning_rate`: the default learning rate is 1e-4, but with LoRA, you can use a higher learning rate